pobrn/qc71_laptop/README.md

 sudo make dkmsinstall
 ```

 # How to use
 ## Fan speeds
-After loading the module the fan speeds should immediately appear in the output of `sensors`, and all your favourite monitoring utilities (e.g. the [Freon](https://extensions.gnome.org/extension/841/freon/) GNOME shell extension) that use `sensors`.
+After loading the module the fan speeds and temperatures should immediately appear in the output of `sensors`, and all your favourite monitoring utilities (e.g. the [Freon][gnome-ext-freon] GNOME shell extension) that use `sensors`.

 ## Controlling the lightbar
 The lightbar is integrated into the LED subsystem of the linux kernel.
 When the module is loaded, `/sys/class/leds/qc71_laptop::lightbar` directory should exist with the following important files: